ArgyChris/ModelRegression/README.md

 **File:** `application.py`

 A REST API application built with FastAPI is accessible locally via Swagger.
 The application processes client-server communication for predictions using a POST request, passing feature values as part of the payload to adhere to security standards.
-Our custom preprocessing pipelines are used here to prepity:**The current application is simplified to accept a single input payload per request, and in the future we plan to allow the user to upload fileare the user input before scoring with the model.
+Our custom preprocessing pipelines are usable and here are used here to preprocess the input.
+The current application is simplified to accept a single input payload per request, and in the future we plan to allow the user to upload fileare the user input before scoring with the model.

 ### 4. Other Considerations